 The opposite side of the field used to be taken up by a covered concrete terrace which ran the entire length of the field.
-This stand had fallen into disrepair and concerns over its structural integrity resulted in its closure while the stadium was still in use.
+This stand had fallen into disrepair and concerns over its structural integrity resulted in its closure while the ground was still in use.
 When I attended the old stand was boarded up leaving a very thin walkway which was not really an area for spectators.
 It did technically provide the only other covered area in the ground with the old stand's roof extending over the athletics track.
 Due to the track the two ends were a distance from the action - the eastern end retained a curved concrete terrace which was six rows high at its peak.
 The western end had narrow concrete walkway which curved round and there were houses directly behind this.
 Some of the fencing around this end the ground had collapsed as further evidence of the venue's slide into disrepair.